This privacy notice explains:

 Collecting information automatically

-See our Cookies page for further information about the information we collect automatically when using our website.
+For information about the information we collect automatically when using our website, see our Cookies page.

 Our website does not collect personal information of users with general public access.